Sobsz/floaty/README.md

 ## to fix

-- wings clipping into head
+- smaller eye roam range
+- more centered eyes
+- eyebrows for closed eyes
+- eyes closed gesture separate blend shape
-- eyes tilting when looking diagonally (move bone back?)
+- eyes tilting when looking diagonally (blend shape?)
-- leg bent forward looks weird, needs weights smoothed
 - "glowing seam" on mobile
 - flatten eyes to make them not poke into eyebrows
-- feet up
 - fingers less creased (and normals not dipping around beans)
 - thumb is probably wrong
 - smoother head